HimbeerserverDE/waterworks/README.md

 The [airtanks](https://github.com/minetest-mods/airtanks) mod can also be helpful for players who are interested in doing large-scale underwater construction projects.

+A pipe network is only active when a player is near one of the terminal nodes attached to it.
+The map blocks containing all terminal nodes for the network will be forceloaded as long as the pipe network is active, allowing water to be added or removed from remote locations, but note that water will be unable to flow into or out from those remote map blocks into adjoining blocks so it may behoove a player to visit these places to ensure continued flow.

 ## Pipes

 The core node type introduced by this mod is the pipe.
 When pipes are laid adjacent to each other they connect up to form a pipe network, to which inlets, outlets, and pumps can be connected.
 All contiguously pipes are part of the same network, and all terminal nodes connected to that network will be able to interact with each other.